ArianRezaeiGit/Classification-of-Arctic-Marine-Organisms-Using-Supervised-Models-on-Broadband-Acoustic-Signals/README.md

 ## Running the code

-The notebooks use Python, Jupyter, NumPy, pandas, Matplotlib, scikit-learn, LightGBM, XGBoost, CatBoost, Optuna, and joblib.
+The notebooks use Python, Jupyter, NumPy, pandas, Matplotlib, scikit-learn, LightGBM, CatBoost, Optuna, and joblib.

 Input data and trained model files are not included.
 Update the file paths in each notebook before running.
 Saved outputs are available to view without rerunning the analyses.